attiot/starterkit-tutorials/tutorials/extending-the-starter-kit-project-with-the-xadow-gps-module.md

 The starter kit project, however, was coded to accept input from a variety of sensors.
 In this tutorial, you'll learn how to connect the [Seeed Studio Xadow GPS v2](https://www.seeedstudio.com/Xadow-GPS-v2-p-2557.html) module to the starter kit's cellular shield.
 Once connected, you'll modify the starter kit sample project's firmware to enable the GPS capabilities of the application.
 With the modification, the FRDM-K64F will retrieve geolocation information from the GPS module then sent it to M2X for storage and display.

-**Note:** This tutorial assumes you've already completed the NEED_THE_RIGHT_LINK_HERE [AT&T IoT Starter Kit tutorial](https://starterkit.att.com/quickstart) project and have operational AT&T Flow, AT&T M2X and mbed Developer accounts with the project code loaded.
+**Note:** This tutorial assumes you've already completed the [AT&T IoT Starter Kit tutorial](https://starterkit.att.com/tutorials/starter-kit-guide) project and have operational AT&T Flow, AT&T M2X and mbed Developer accounts with the project code loaded.
 If you haven't worked through that project, start there and return here once you have it up and running.

 ### Steps